dmckinney5/CSCI4830-009/Homework3Submissions.md

 **Montek S. Thind**

 **Option 2** I made a new repository Open Source and included files for assignment 3. https://github.com/montythind/OpenSource
+Please follow the same link for HW 4.
+CI/CD is implemented through travis.
+The script helloWorld.py run pass all the test cases.

 ---